scristobal/rxjs-kafka/README.md

 # rxjs-kafka o rxkfk!

 A no fuss rxjs wrapper for kafkajs, focused on ease of use.

 ## Who?

-Anyone who just wants to read/write Kafka topics from the confort of reactive javascript.
+Anyone who just wants to read/write Kafka topics from the comfort of reactive javascript.

 ## Getting started